fbacker/broadlink-mqtt-bridge/README.md

 # Running

 There's a couple of ways to interact.
+Web GUI, Websockets, Rest API and with MQTT.

-## Web
+## Web (best for Recording)

 Most output and simple is running the web gui.
 This will output everything from logs and GUI to trigger actions.
 Possible to change port in config.

 http://localhost:3000/

 ## WebSocket

+Could be good for something right?

 Look at ./html/index.html for example.
 You can call actions and listen to logs.